sindresorhus/timed-out/readme.md

 > Timeout HTTP/HTTPS requests

-Emit `ETIMEDOUT` or `ESOCKETTIMEDOUT` when ClientRequest is hanged.
+Emit Error object with `code` property equal `ETIMEDOUT` or `ESOCKETTIMEDOUT` when ClientRequest is hanged.

 ## Usage